n-braswell/WildPossibilities/README.md

 - **`/data/`** – Raw and processed data from each experiment.
 - **`/analysis/`** – Python and R scripts for preprocessing and statistical analysis.
 - **`/demos/`** – Videos demonstrating the experimental procedure.
+- **`/preregistrations/`** – Our anonymized preregistrations for Experiments 1, 2, and 4 (see note below).

 ## Note on Demonstration Videos
-This repository includes a selection of **pre-approved demonstration videos** that illustrate the experimental procedure.
-These videos were approved for release in accordance with **Cayo Santiago Biological Field Station policies**.
+This repository includes a selection of **pre-approved demonstration videos** that illustrate the procedure of each experiment.
+These trial videos were approved for release in accordance with **Cayo Santiago Biological Field Station policies**.
 While these examples are representative of the demonstrations used in all trials, full video records are not publicly available under site regulations.

 ## Note on Preregistration for Experiment 2
 We do not have a preregistration for Experiment 2 because it was initially conducted as a small-scale pilot to confirm that our approach paradigm was effective and that monkeys were receptive to engaging with the apparatus.
 As our study progressed, we expanded this experiment into a full design alongside Experiment 1.
-The role that Experiment 2 plays in the paper was formulated only after weeks of testing and developing an intuitions on optimal performance in this population.
+The role that Experiment 2 plays in the paper was formulated only after developing intuitions about optimal performance in this population.
 Given its exploratory origins, preregistration was not part of our process for this experiment.

 ## Noted Deviations from Preregistrations
 #### **Preregistration for Experiment 4: Citation Error**